ionic-team/ionic-docs/docs/react/navigation.md

 ### useIonRouter

 The `useIonRouter` hook can be used for more direct control over routing in Ionic React.
-It allows you to pass additional metadata to Ionic, such as a custom animaton, before calling React router.
+It allows you to pass additional metadata to Ionic, such as a custom animation, before calling React Router.

 The `useIonRouter` hook returns a `UseIonRouterResult` which has several convenience methods for routing: